The Musk-Ramaswamy Opportunity

 Implementing changes comparable to the development of the atomic bomb will be a big challenge.
 Most presidential commissions gather interesting ideas, issue reports, appear at one or two congressional hearings, and fade away.
 A commission led by Mssrs.
 Musk and Ramaswamy may have a different and potentially far bigger impact than the failed commissions of the last four decades.

-Because men are successful entrepreneurs, they bring much more change-oriented attitudes toward this assignment.
+Because both men are successful entrepreneurs, they bring much more change-oriented attitudes toward this assignment.
 Both have made fortunes getting things done.
 This project could become the most important rethinking of the federal government in our lifetime.

 If Mssrs.
 Musk and Ramaswamy ignore all the professional bureaucrats and nay-sayers, they could produce a startling report on the government that is possible — rather than a meek report on the bloated, outdated executive branch we have.